takara2314/takara2314/README.md

 ## 👨🏽‍💻 Works
 - [Kadai Store API](https://github.com/takara2314/kadai-store-api): A API providing assignments information by using [devoirs-core](https://github.com/approvers/devoirs-core)
 - 学魚養食 _(NOT OPEN-SOURCED)_ : Students can help fish farmers with using what them learned in the school _(Introduced in [第32回高専プロコン](https://youtu.be/GpcsrOywmHA?t=21897))_
-- Project on my lab: *I am asked to develop certain Android App.*
+- Project on the part time: *I am asked to develop certain Android App.*
 - [Codemple](https://github.com/codemple): Comming soon...

 ## 📃 Projects